jl4282/PyCode/README.md

 7. Loading... let's try loading a saved "session"

+    Create a program, click run, and copy the url into another window.

-    Head to `localhost:5000/C783NR`
+    Head to `localhost:5000/yourslug` (The url from the other tab)

-    The modules and code sections should be filled out.
+    The modules and code sections should be filled out exactly as it was when you ran it in the other window.

 8. Beautiful stats